sheikhjubaer/BN-DRISHTI/README.md

 # BN-DRISHTI
-Line and Word Segmentation for Bangla Handwritten Text Recognition
+Line and Word Segmentation for Bangla Handwritten Text Recognition.
+The overall process on how to operate the code is described precicely in the following.
+For more query (if needed) you can reach out to jubaer.puc@gmail.com

 ## How To Run The **DEMO** (Inferencing on Single Image):
 1) Open the [**BN_DRISHTI_DEMO.ipynb**](https://github.com/crusnic-corp/BN-DRISHTI/blob/main/BN_DRISHTI_DEMO.ipynb) script and click on the **Open In Colab** Button.